BetonQuest/BetonQuest/documentation/API/API.md

 If your objective has some properties (used in variables) you should override the `String getProperty(String property, String playerID)` method.
 At runtime, if anyone uses `%objective.yourObjective.theProperty%` variable, BetonQuest will call that method with `theProperty` keyword as the first argument.
 Using it you should parse the data of the objective and return it as a String.
 If the supplied property name is incorrect or there was an error during getting the value, return an empty String and optionally log an error (`LogUtils.getLogger().log(...)`).

 Objectives are registered the same way as conditions and events, using `registerObjective(String name, Class<? extends Objective>)` method.

+!!! warning
+    IDE's typically autocomplete the wrong constructor.
+A correct constructor takes a single `Instruction` argument.

 ## Reading `Instruction` object